 I purchased my house on 12 August and my personal details are still not on the land registry website.
 Should I be concerned?
 My conveyancing solicitor in Redcar and Cleveland expressed confidence that it will be concluded in less than a month.
 Are titles in Redcar and Cleveland particularly slow to register?

-There is nothing unique about conveyancing in Redcar and Cleveland registration formalities.
-As opposed to being determined by geographic area, timeframes can vary according to the party submitting the application, whether there are errors and if the Land registry need to notify any third parties.
-As of today in the region of three quarters of submission are completed within 12 days but some can be subject to extensive delays.
-Registration occurs once the buyer is living at the property therefore 'speed' is not usually primary concern but if it is urgent that the the registration takes place urgently then you or your solicitor can communicate with the Registry to express the reasoning for the application to be prioritised.
+There is nothing unique when it comes to conveyancing in Redcar and Cleveland registration formalities.
+As opposed to being determined by geographic area, timescales can vary subject to the party submitting the application, whether it is in order and whether the Land registry communicate with any 3rd persons or bodies.
+At present in the region of 80% of submission are fully addressed within 12 days but some can be subject to protracted delays.
+Historically registration takes place once the buyer is living at the property therefore post completion formalities is not typically top priority but where there is a degree of urgency associated with the registration then you or your solicitor can speak with the land registry and explain the circumstances.

 About to purchase a new build flat in Redcar and Cleveland.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.